 Visited by approximately 600,000 people a year, Ascot Racecourse is the perfect day out for couples, groups and families.
 The racecourse currently stages 26 days of racing over the course of the year between April and October, with everything from flat and jump meetings to the famous Royal Ascot, so there’s something for everyone.

 Fans of the monarchy will particularly enjoy Ascot Racecourse, since it enjoys close associations with the royals.
-Not only is Ascot Racecourse located only 6 miles from Windsor Castle, but Queen Elizabeth II is known to attend the racecourse several times a year – so you’ll never be too far from royal company.
+Not only is Ascot Racecourse located only 6 miles from Windsor Castle, but the Royal Family are known to attend the racecourse several times a year – so you’ll never be too far from royal company.

 Read on to find out more about Ascot Racecourse, including how to get there, what to wear and places to stay nearby.

 Ascot Racecourse is located in Ascot, Berkshire, just 25 miles west of London, in the south east of England.

 Opening times at Ascot Racecourse vary, so be sure to check online before you travel.